msychalice/leetcode/README.md

     return -1
 ```

+## 480. Sliding Window Median
+Use balanced binary search tree to store the sliding window.
+Note that we only need to keep the root node is balanced.

 ## 733. Flood Fill
 1. Cache all reached grids
 2. Use DFS to recursively traverse all the neighbor grids until the grid is either invalid, ,of wrong color, or reached.